dieple/python-terrascript/README.md

 $ # then assume role
 $ #eval $(assume-role <account-alias-as-defined-in-$HOME/.aws/account> <role-name> <mfa-code>)
 $ eval $(assume-role dataops-dev administrator 123456)
+$ cd terrascript
+$ # read the README file how to start python-terrascript development and building AWS resources
 ```

 This puts you inside the Docker image  ready for local development env.